 Take the train (departs every hour) to Stralsund where you can visit the Gorch Fock, the Rathaus (town hall) with its brick Gothic architecture, the Deutsches Meeresmuseum/Ozeaneum (a very large public aquarium and one of the largest institutions of its kind in Europe), the Marienkirche, and much more.
 Return your bicycles and spend the night in Stralsund.

 Day 8: Departure Stralsund

 Depart after breakfast.
-Travellers are responsible for their own transportation home.
+Travelers are responsible for their own transportation home.

 An easy cycle tour around Germany’s popular holiday island.
 The terrain is mainly flat, however it can be quite windy.
 This cycle tour takes you mostly along flat and surfaced paths, occasionally along unsurfaced forest and field paths.

 Where is the starting point of the holiday?